-Analysis On Demonstration of Financial Activities
+Analysis of Demonstration of Financial Activities

 Table 4 presents the breakdown of the various factors by the frequency of demonstration of financial activities that parents have with their children.
-Overall, 52.38% of parents frequently demonstrate financial activities with their children, while 42.66% and only 4.96% of parents who occasionally and rarely demonstrate financial activities with their children respectively.
+Overall, 52.38% of parents frequently demonstrate financial activities with their children, while 42.66% and only 4.96% of parents occasionally and rarely demonstrate financial activities with their children, respectively.

 Unlike financial experiential learning and financial topical discussions, among the parents' characteristics considered in this study, only ethnicity is found to have significant association with financial demonstration activities.
-Between the three major ethnic groups, Malay parents are more likely to have frequent demonstration of financial activities with their children while Chinese and Indian parents account for most parents who rarely demonstrate financial activities with their children.
+Of the three major ethnic groups, Malay parents are more likely to have frequent demonstrations of financial activities with their children, while Chinese and Indian parents account for most parents who rarely demonstrate financial activities with their children.

-Family demographics in terms of age of eldest child do not have significant association with demonstration of financial activities.
-Instead, the frequency of parent child interactions was found to have significant association with demonstration of financial activities.
-This differs from financial experiential learning and financial discussions.
-In fact, parents who frequently interact with their children correspondingly are also more likely to frequently demonstrate financial related activities with their children.
+In terms of the age of the eldest child, family demographics do not have a significant association with the demonstration of financial activities.
+Instead, the frequency of parent-child interactions was found to have a significant association with the demonstration of financial activities.
+This finding differs from financial experiential learning and financial discussions.
+In fact, parents who frequently interact with their children correspondingly are also more likely to frequently demonstrate financial-related activities with their children.
 In fact, they account for 78.41% of those who frequently demonstrate financial activities with their children.

-Financial conflict between couples has significant association with demonstration of financial activities.
+The financial conflict between couples has a significant association with the demonstration of financial activities.
 Parents who frequently quarrelled over financial matters in front of their children were found to account for a higher fraction of those who rarely demonstrate financial activities with their children.
-Parents' experience with investment products and parents who exhibit money taboo tendencies do not have association with demonstration of financial activities.
+Parents' experience with investment products and parents who exhibit money taboo tendencies do not have an association with the demonstration of financial activities.